 Collection is open for research.

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

-The copyright interests in the William Wilberforce Letters have not been transferred to Duke University.
+The copyright interests in the William Wilberforce Papers have not been transferred to Duke University.
 For more information, consult the section on copyright in the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.